fourminute/Fluffy/README.md

 ## Install Python
 * Download and Install Python 3 from https://www.python.org/downloads/. <b>Ensure no previous version of Python is installed and do not use the 64-bit version of Python 3.
 This may cause an error "PyUSB not found".</b>

-## Install PyUSB, PyQt and QDarkStyle
+## Install PyUSB, PyQt5 and QDarkStyle
 * Open Terminal/Command-line/CMD
 * Run "pip3 install qdarkstyle" and "pip3 install pyqt5" and "pip3 install pyusb"
 * <i>MacOS users must also run "brew install libusb".
 For more info on brew, head to https://brew.sh/.</i>